ddean4040/bbPress-Topics-for-Posts/readme.txt

 == Changelog ==

 = 1.2 =
+* Added: support for copying tags from post to topic
+* Added: support for creating topics for XML-RPC posts (only if creating a topic is set in defaults)
 * Added: translation support - thanks, efedoso
+* Changed: addslashes to topic body, fixing some topic content issues - thanks, sangil

 = 1.1 =
 * Added: support for bbPress 2.1